 ‘Intergenerational’ is commonly used as a synonym for ‘pederastic’ or ‘adult/adolescent’ relationships, but the younger partner is by no means always adolescent.
 Euripides at the age of seventy-two fell in love with forty-year-old Agathon: ‘A fine Autumn is a beautiful thing indeed!’
 Demosthenes is supposed to have fallen in love with Plutarch, who was never young.
 In the institutionalized homosexual marriages among the indigenous South African Thonga, the nkhonsthana, the ‘boy-wife’, is often more than twenty years old.
 Just as age inequality is a cultural ideal of romantic love (gay or straight) which does not necessarily mirror reality, so the ‘beautiful boy’ is an icon of the homosexual imagination.
 Love letters between gay men regularly begin ‘My Dear Boy’, but this is just a romantic form of address.
 For example, Marcus Aurelius was eighteen years old at the time Marcus Fronto addressed him as ‘Beloved Boy’, George Villiers was twenty-one when he was King James’s ‘sweet and dear child’, the Earl of Sunderland’s ‘dearest Boy’ Captain Wilson was twenty-two, Whitman’s ‘Dear Boy and Comrade’ Peter Doyle was eighteen, Henry Greville’s ‘dear boy’ Frederic Leighton was twenty-six, Henry James’s ‘dearest Boy’ Hendrik Andersen was twenty-seven, and Lord Alfred Douglas was twenty-three when Oscar Wilde wrote his infamous letter to ‘My own Boy’ (Norton 1998).

 Historians of homosexuality recognize that the transgenerational relationship was idealized, but they seldom go the necessary one step further to note that the age difference itself is part of an ideal fiction rather than reality.
 Ihara Saikaku’s work in the seventeenth century ‘makes it clear that the strict formulation of male love as a relationship between an adult man and a youth is frequently maintained only in the form of fictive role-playing’ (Schalow, ‘Introduction’ 1996).
-In one tale the samurai youth and his boy lover are both nine years old.
+In one tale the samurai youth and his boy lover are both nineteen years old.
 In another the samurai is sixty-six years old and his lover is sixty-three years old but still sports the hairstyle of the ‘youth’.
 In another, a fourteen-year-old samurai in order to establish his new manhood goes out and gets a ‘youth’ a twenty-four-year-old kabuki actor/prostitute.

 Greenberg (1990) may be the person most responsible for promoting the conceptual category of the ‘intergenerational’ or ‘transgenerational’ relationship, which he regularly conflates with ‘pederastic’.
 He states as if it were a matter of fact that ‘Many of the male homosexual relations of the time [during the Renaissance] were pederastic.
 Salai was ten when he began living with the thirty-eight-year-old da Vinci; Michelangelo was fifty-eight when he took up with the young Roman nobleman Tommaso Cavalieri.’
 In fact there is no evidence that relations between Da Vinci and Salai actually commenced when Salai was age ten.
 In fact Cavalieri whose age Greenberg does not mention was not a young boy but a young man.
 Greenberg seems almost intent to deliberately mislead us: ‘Homosexual relations within the male aristocracy were generally pederastic, in congruity with the explicit inequalities that constitute an aristocratic order.
 George Villiers, duke of Buckingham, who shared James I’s bed, was twenty-five years his junior’.
 Strictly speaking this example is correctly called ‘transgenerational’, but Villiers was a twenty-one-year-old adult at the time James fell in love with him, so it is quite wrong to call it 'pederastic'.
 Greenberg, and others in his steps, use their terms indiscriminately, and quite regularly call relationships involving an adult and a child ‘transgenerational’ even though there is very little age difference between them, and relationships involving adults ‘pederastic’ even when both partners are over eighteen or even over twenty-one.
 Such a practice seriously distorts the meaning of both words, rendering them not very useful for queer history.